antimatter07/FsDet-car-stickers/README.md

 Each model family has its own **`README`** in the repository:
 1. [FsDet](FsDet/README.md)
 2. [YOLOv8](YOLOv8/README.md)<br/>
-These contain links to their trained weights, configuration files, detailed setup, and usage.
+*These contain links to their trained weights, detailed setup, and usage guide.*
 ---
 ## FsDet Overview